Activate Your Character Strengths: The Path to Authentic Happiness

-OVERVIEW: This guide summarizes several key findings from psychologist Martin Seligman’s research in positive psychology.
-It provides practical methods for increasing your authentic happiness.
+OVERVIEW: This guide summarizes several key findings from psychologist Martin Seligman’s research in positive psychology regarding authentic happiness and character strengths.

 ______________